ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 weight: 2
 ---

-April 7, 1907, fifteen people are baptized in a service officiated by Reverend Annis Ford Eastman on one of her last visits to Brookton.
+April 7, 1907, fifteen people are baptized at Brookton Congregational Church, in a service officiated by Reverend Annis Ford Eastman on one of her last visits to Brookton.
 Eleven of the participants, including Emily Mills, were unmarried women.

 <!--more-->